Hearing the light

 How can neurons hear the light?

 Neurons are typically not light sensitive.
-However, Ernst Bamberg and Georg Nagel of the Max Planck Institute of Biophysics, along with Peter Hegemann of the Humboldt University in Berlin, have isolated and characterized a type of light sensitive proteins from green algae which has been tagged "channelrhodopsin".
-When using e.g. viruses as "gene shuttles" to transfer the genes coding for these proteins into different cells, they can be used as light-controlled "switches" to activate them, a procedure that has been termed "optogenetics".
+However, Ernst Bamberg and Georg Nagel of the Max-Planck-Institute of Biophysics, along with Peter Hegemann of the Humboldt University in Berlin, have isolated and characterized a type of light sensitive proteins from green algae which has been tagged "channelrhodopsin".
+When using e.g. viruses as "gene shuttles" to transfer the genes coding for these proteins into different cells, they can be used as light-controlled "switches" to activate the cells, a procedure that has been termed "optogenetics".
 Specific viruses, which have been rendered harmless to the targeted organism by molecular modifications, are currently used within clinical studies for the treatment of congenintal blindness.
 We can use such viruses to introduce the optogenetic "switches" into auditory neurons to render them light sensitive.
-We have already demonstrated the feasibility of cochlear optogenetics in a first study with rodents.
-With initially single-channel stimulation we could activate the auditory system even in deaf animals, as we could demonstrate by recording light-evoked auditory brainstem responses.
-Additionally, we could show that, indeed, a more confined population of auditory neurons is activated when using light instead of electrical current as activating stimulus.
+We have already demonstrated the feasibility and efficiency of cochlear optogenetics in several studies with rodents.
+With single-channel laser stimulation and multichannel stimulation from optical cochlear implants, we could activate the auditory system even in deaf animals, as we could demonstrate by recording light-evoked auditory brainstem responses.
+Additionally, we could show that, indeed, a more confined population of auditory neurons is activated when using light instead of electrical current as activating stimulus, that is comparable to the population activated by pure-tone sound stimuli.

 Where do we go from here?

-This method will now need to be further developed to achieve the final goal of a clinical application.
-In cooperation with optogeneticists, we will develop channelrhodopsins that are suitable for use in the inner ear and allow stimulation of neurons as close to physiological conditions as possible using low light intensities.
-Funded by the European Research Council as the Advanced Grant "OptoHear", the Institute for Auditory Neuroscience in Göttingen is now developing efficient and safe means of gene transfer into animal auditory neurons with the goal of future clinical studies in profoundly deaf patients.
-Within the BMBF-funded project "Optical_CI" we are developing innovative flexible micro-LED cochlear implants to enable optical stimulation with 100 channels even within the inner ear of small rodents.
-The final goal ist to develop cochlear implants for human use with 100 micro-LEDs.
-These probes will then need to be hermetically sealed and their insertion, function, and stability will need to be tested in first animal trials.
-In functional studies we will then measure the temporal-, frequency-, and intensity-resolution of sound coding with optical multi channel implants and compare this to normal and "electrical" hearing.
-In collaboration with Göttingen x-ray scientist Tim Salditt and colleagues we will then analyze the position and orientation of the optical cochlear implants and their light emitters within the cochlea using high resolution x-ray tomography (Fig. 2).
-Further, we will need to perform microscopic examiniations of inner ear and brain tissue to analyze potential damage by the gene shuttles, exogenous proteins, and optical stimulations.
+This method is now being refined to achieve the final goal of a clinical application (Fig. 2).
+In cooperation with optogeneticists, we have developed channelrhodopsins that are suitable for use in the inner ear and allow stimulation of neurons as close to physiological conditions as possible using low light intensities.
+Funded by the European Research Council as the Advanced Grant "OptoHear", the Institute for Auditory Neuroscience in Göttingen has now developed efficient and safe means of gene transfer into animal auditory neurons with the goal of future clinical studies in profoundly deaf patients.
+Within the BMBF-funded project "Optical_CI" we have developed innovative flexible micro-LED cochlear implants to enable optical stimulation even within the inner ear of small rodents.
+As an alternative, we are working on implants that make use of miniature light guide fed by red laser diodes.
+The final goal ist to develop cochlear implants for human use with 100 light sources (Optical cochlear implant demonstrator, Fig. 3).
+These probes are then hermetically sealed and their insertion, function, and stability are tested in animal trials.
+In functional studies we measure the temporal-, frequency-, and intensity-resolution of sound coding with optical multi-channel implants and compare this to normal and "electrical" hearing.
+In collaboration with Göttingen X-ray scientist Tim Salditt and colleagues we analyze the position and orientation of the optical cochlear implants and their light emitters within the cochlea using high resolution X-ray tomography (Fig. 4).
+Further, we perform microscopic examinations of inner ear and brain tissue to analyze potential damage by the gene shuttles, exogenous proteins, optical stimulation, and insertion of the implants.